One of the Golden Rules of marathoning is also one of the simplest: Don’t try to do anything on race day which you haven’t done in training.

 5. Hydration.
 The necessity to drink during a marathon or long run is a given.
 But you should also make absolutely certain you are properly hydrated before you even start.
 Before long runs, experiment with how much water or sports drink you should drink before starting the run so you are completely hydrated, but not so much that you have to urinate every mile.
 During your long runs, you’ll also need to hydrate and after doing a few longer runs you’ll be able to determine approximately how much you need to drink and when to drink to stay fully hydrated.
 You’ll also be able to decide on long runs whether water or sports drinks (or a combination of the two) works best.

 6. Energy gel supplements.
 Experimenting on long runs with energy gels is key.
 (Much more so in the marathon than a half.)
 If you use them on long runs, find them palatable and feel they help provide energy, plan to use the gels during the race.
 If you don’t use them on long runs, don’t even think about using them during the marathon because they could leave you with a very upset stomach.
+I used to use coenzyme q10. for more details here but the was one of the only things the did not upset my stomach.
 But on long runs, try different flavors from the various brands to find the ones that taste and work the best.
 Also determine how often you need to take on gels, how to carry them and the timing of taking them.

 Marathon Pace (Strategy)